West of Twin Peaks Timeline

 1971

 • Clint Eastwood, San Francisco native and future mayor of Carmel, finds success with his Dirty Harry film shot at famous view locations throughout the City, including the base of the night lit Mount Davidson Cross.
-Teenagers practice Yosemite climb on the hilltop monument.

 1972